scott-baxter/sisense-api-client-csharp/README.md

   - StopBuildElastiCubeServerAsync(server, cubeName) - Stops the build process for an ElastiCube.

 ###### JAQL ######
-- RunAsync(jaqlQuery, cancellationToken) - Runs a JAQL Query and returns the result as a string.
+- RunAsync(jaqlQuery, cancellationToken) - Runs a JAQL Query and returns the result as a JSON string.
-- RunAsync(jaqlQuery) - Runs a JAQL Query and returns the result as a string.
+- RunAsync(jaqlQuery) - Runs a JAQL Query and returns the result as a JSON string.
 - RunAsync<T>(jaqlQuery, cancellationToken) - Runs a JAQL Query and returns the result as an object of the specified type.
 - RunAsync<T>(jaqlQuery) - Runs a JAQL Query and returns the result as an object of the specified type.

+###### SQL ######
+- RunAsync(cubeName, sqlQuery, cancellationToken) - Runs a SQL Query and returns the result as a JSON string.
+- RunAsync(cubeName, sqlQuery) - Runs a SQL Query and returns the result as a JSON string.
+- RunAsync<T>(cubeName, sqlQuery, cancellationToken) - Runs a SQL Query and returns the result as an object of the specified type.
+- RunAsync<T>(cubeName, sqlQuery) - Runs a SQL Query and returns the result as an object of the specified type.

 <h1>Bugs or questions?</h1>